CattoFace/barrcodes/documents/blog-building.md

   </body>
 ```
 The SVG paths were copied from Bootstrap's massive library of SVG icons.
-A little bit of browsing and picking fonts and we've got the page you're looking at now(unless I changed is a lot since the time of writing)[^1]
+A little bit of browsing and picking fonts and we've got the page you're looking at now(unless I changed it since the time of writing)[^1]

 ## Fetching Some Documents
 I'm sure most would agree with me that writing Markdown is much nicer than writing articles directly in HTML so what I need is some way to convert a Markdown file to an HTML file.